slarmoo/.github/profile/essentials/gitHub/gitHub.md

 ## Forks

 A GitHub fork provides the ability to create a copy of a GitHub repository.
-Usually you `fork a repo` to get a copy of an open source code base that you want to experiment with, or contribute to.
+Usually you [fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) to get a copy of an open source code base that you want to experiment with, or contribute to (such as these instuctions).
 A fork is similar to cloning a repository to your development environment, but it clones to GitHub instead.
-Then then pull the fork down to your development environment to work on it.
+Then pull the fork down to your development environment to work on it.
 The fork maintains a link to the upstream (original) repository that allows you to easily pull down updates and merge them with your fork.
 A fork also allows you to create a pull request in order to push suggested changes to the original repository.

 If you have never forked a repository before you should go find an open source project that interests you.
 For example, here the [Dad Jokes API](https://github.com/DadJokes-io/Dad_Jokes_API).
 This simple web service provides an endpoint to get a joke.
 Consider forking this repository in order to experiment with how it works.
 Don't worry too much about what the code is doing.
 That will make more sense as the class goes on.